-stability of incubation media.
+Appropriate biomechanical properties of artificial scaffolds are currently a considerable obstacle in the construction of artificial cartilages.
+In addition, composite scaffolds can adjust the lifetime of biodegradation.
+Last but not at least, apposite compounds can adapt scaffold biocompatibility.
+We clearly proved in our study a positive effect of PVA addition in wet-laid non-woven scaffolds from PGA on chondrocyte proliferation.
+A slightly lower chondrocyte adhesion in PVA-containing textile mesh was overcome already during the first week of incubation.
+Improved proliferation was accompanied also by a higher pH stability of incubation media.
 This suggested a moderate appearance of acidic biodegradation products in scaffolds resulting in a more favorable environment for chondrocyte proliferation.
 Notably, the presence of chitosan in wet-laid non-woven scaffolds from PGA/PVA did not significantly modify the positive effect of PVA on chondrocyte proliferation.
-However, such additives can modify the biomechanics and biodegradability of composite scaffolds.
-However, the influence of additives on these parameters could be only hardly predicted, as follows from the effect of hyaluronic acid which is one of the key substances of the hyaline extracellular matrix.
-Consequently, proper scaffold composition as well as the way of preparation remain to be experimentally tested.
+Undoubtedly, however, such additives can modify the biomechanics and biodegradability of composite scaffolds.
+The influence of additives on these parameters, however, could be only hardly predicted, as follows from the effect of hyaluronic acid which is one of the key substances of the hyaline extracellular matrix.
+Consequently, proper scaffold composition and also the way of preparation remain to be further experimentally checked and tested.